History of Bahrain: Treaties with Britain

 In 1820, the Al Khalifa tribe regained power in Bahrain and entered a treaty relationship with Great Britain, by then the dominant military power in the Persian Gulf.
 This treaty recognised the Al Khalifa as the rulers ("Al-Hakim" in Arabic) of Bahrain.
 It was the first of several treaties including the 1861 Perpetual Truce of Peace and Friendship, which was further revised in 1892 and 1951.

 This treaty was similar to those entered into by the British Government with the other Persian Gulf principalities.
 It specified that the ruler could not dispose of any of his territory except to the United Kingdom and could not enter into relationships with any foreign government without British consent.
 In return the British promised to protect Bahrain from all aggression by sea and to lend support in case of land attack.
 More importantly, the British promised to support the rule of the Al Khalifa in Bahrain, securing its unstable position as rulers of the country.
 According to School of Oriental and African Studies academic, Nelida Fuccaro, this treaty relationship with Britain was one aspect of an evolving polity:

 After the Egyptian ruler, Mohammad Ali Pasha took the Arabian Peninsula from the Wahhabis on behalf of the Ottoman Empire in 1830, the Egyptian army demanded yearly tributes from Sheikh Abdul Al Khalifa.
 He had earlier sought Persian and British protection from the Egyptians.
 The Sheikh agreed to the terms of the Egyptians.

+In April 1843 Muhammad bin Khalifa Al Khalifa defeated Abdullah bin Ahmad Al Khalifa becoming the ruler.
+Among his first steps taken as ruler was to appoint his brother, Ali bin Khalifa, as chief of Al Bidda, Qatar that year, thereby delegating all mainland affairs and solidifying Qatar's status as a Bahraini suzerainty.

+During his reign Muhammad paid an annual tribute to Faisal bin Turki, successor of Abdullah bin Thunayan as the Emir of Najd.
+After eliminating his rival Abdullah bin Thunayan, Faisal bin Turki consolidated his power by subduing opposition tribes in Najd and taking control of key economic centres such as Al-Ahsa and Saihat.
+However, Faisal's ambitions extended beyond these territories.
+In 1847, he attempted to intervene in Bahrain, exploiting internal conflicts within the ruling family.
+Although unsuccessful in capturing Bahrain, he settled for a peace agreement that included a tribute payment.
+Faisal's inability to seize Bahrain was, in part, due to the firm stance of the British government against Saudi expansion in the Persian Gulf.
+The British, who had substantial interests in the region, closely monitored Faisal's movements.
+Their support for Muhammad bin Khalifa and their strategic positions in the Gulf influenced the broader regional dynamics.